-Follow these steps to simplify your local workflow:
+To simplify your local workflow:

 Update your code to reference your data files in their new location, at:

-Create a Dataset to store the data from the external source.
+Create a dataset to store the data from the external source.

-Write a script that fetches the data and writes it to the Dataset.
+Write a script that fetches the data and writes it to the dataset.

-Create a scheduled job to run your script with the new Dataset configuration.
+Create a scheduled job to run your script with the new dataset configuration.

-This example shows the Dataset being named
+Create a dataset to hold the file.
+This example shows the Dataset named